UPDATE: SACRED MUSIC COLLOQUIUM 2020 CANCELLED DUE TO PANDEMIC

 The CMAA is dependent on donations for scholarships.
 If you are interested in sponsoring a musician, priest or seminarian’s attendance, please write to us at email@example.com or make a donation to our Annual Fund.
 No amount is too small.
 All scholarship donations are applied directly to scholarships.
 If making a donation to the Annual Fund, you can also specify that your donation is to be used for scholarships.
 To make a donation to the Annual Fund, please use this form or make an online donation:

 Scholarship Assistance may be available for partial tuition for persons or parishes of limited means.
 To apply for a scholarship, please see information about scholarship applications above.
 Or request a packet from the CMAA office by calling (505) 263-6298.
 Application deadline is April 15.
 To apply for a CMAA Colloquium scholarship, please fill out the application form and scholarship recommendation form and submit them to us (email preferred) prior to April 15, 2019.
-All applications and recommendations must be received at our office by April 15, 2019.
-Send applications to us at: CMAA, PO Box 4344, Roswell, NM 88202 or you may email the completed forms to us at email@example.com.
+All applications and recommendations must be received at our office by April 15, 2020.
+Send applications to us at: CMAA, 322 Roy Foster Rd., McMinnville, TN 37110 or you may email the completed forms to us at firstname.lastname@example.org.
 In order to process your application, we must have both forms received by the deadline.
-If you have not received confirmation that your application was received in our office by April 15, please email us at firstname.lastname@example.org to ensure you don’t miss the deadline.
+If you have not received confirmation that your application was received in our office by April 15, please email us at email@example.com to ensure you don’t miss the deadline.

-ONLINE REGISTRATION IS NOW CLOSED.
+ONLINE REGISTRATION.
 Check or credit card payment must accompany registration.
-Registration and full payment must be postmarked on or before March 1 (Early) or May 10 (Regular).
+Registration and full payment must be postmarked on or before March 31 (Early) or May 10 (Regular).
 You may register online or by mail.
 If you wish to make installment payments for your fees, please use the mail-in form.
 Your registration is not considered complete unless accompanied by the $75 non-refundable deposit.
 Registrations must be received at the CMAA Office (by mail or online) by the close of business, June 14.
 After June 14, registration is only available by telephone by calling our office at (505) 263-6298 on a space available basis.
 Full tuition payment must be made by the respective deadlines.

 If you are bringing a group of 10 or more, consider the benefits of a parish CMAA Membership (which includes a $50 discount for each parishioner who will be attending as part of your group) and please contact us about a group discount at email@example.com.